Code-Institute-Submissions/GMontaque-hangman-game/README.md

 ## Testing

-#### Browser Compatibility
+### Browser Compatibility

-- I have tested the website in different broswers such as google, firefox and Edge
+- I have tested the website in different browsers such as google, firefox and Edge
 - On each browser, I have gone into the dev tools and tested the website at different screen sizes, from mobile to full size.
 Examples below from Firefox and Edge:

 ![image test in edge](assets/img/edge-website-example.PNG)